rahulmohoto/Music-Visualizer/README.md

 ## This repository includes all the source codes of running the dot matrix with necessary comments.

-## Also the schematic diagrams of the circuit.
+## Also includes the schematic diagrams of the circuit for better understanding of how it works.